Night Nurse (comics): Publication history

-Night Nurse was a Marvel Comics title that lasted four issues (cover-dated Nov.
+Night Nurse is a Marvel Comics title that lasted four issues (cover-dated Nov.
 1972–May 1973).
 The medical drama/romance series focused on the adventures of three female roommates who worked the night shift at the fictional Metropolitan General Hospital in New York City: Linda Carter, Georgia Jenkins, and Christine Palmer.

 Night Nurse was one of a trio of Marvel Comics of the time that were aimed at a female audience, alongside The Claws of the Cat and Shanna the She-Devil.
 Marvel writer-editor Roy Thomas recalled in 2007 that editor-in-chief Stan Lee "had the idea, and I think the names, for all three.
 He wanted to do some books that would have special appeal to girls.
 We were always looking for way to expand our franchise.
 My idea...was to try to get women to write them".

 The series was written by writer Jean Thomas, who was at the time married to Roy Thomas, and by artist Winslow Mortimer.
 The stories, unlike most of Marvel's offerings at the time, contain no superheroes or fantastic elements.
 However, the night nurses encounter "danger, drama and death", as the cover tag proclaims, as they work to foil bomb plots, expose incompetent surgeons, and confront mob hitmen.
 Night Nurse #4, the final issue, took place away from Metro General and New York City, instead featuring Christine embroiled in a gothic adventure, complete with a foreboding mansion, dusty secret passageways, and mysterious lights.

 In a 2010 interview, Jean Thomas offered her theory on the series' early cancellation:

 Linda Carter reappeared as a medical professional specializing in helping injured superheroes in Daredevil vol. 2, #58 (May 2004), written by Brian Michael Bendis and drawn by Alex Maleev.
 Matt Murdock / Daredevil refers to her then as "the night nurse ... [who is] sympathetic to ... costumed persons who get a little nicked up in ... the call of duty."

 Night Nurse co-star Christine Palmer reappeared in Nightcrawler vol. 3, #1 (Sept.
 2004).
 Series writer Roberto Aguirre-Sacasa explained he was "a huge fan" of Night Nurse, and brought back the character when he realized his first Nightcrawler story would take place in a hospital.

 A one-shot issue, Night Nurse vol. 2, #1 (July 2015), reprinted the 1970s series' four issues, as well as Daredevil vol. 2, #80 (Feb.
 2006).

 Prior to Night Nurse, writer-editor Stan Lee and artist Al Hartley had created the series Linda Carter, Student Nurse for Atlas Comics, Marvel's 1950s precursor.
 It ran nine issues (Sept.
 1961–Jan.
 1963).